Current Scholarship Funds

 Warren & Leta Batie Scholarship - Warren and Leta Batie always believed in the importance of having a good high school, as well as a post-secondary education that prepares one for a future career.
 The Batie family has created this scholarship valued at up to $2,000 as a means of helping students with the increased costs of attending college.

-Richard & Phyllis Brown Hendrix Scholarship - It was Phyllis's (Brown) Hendrix wish to permanently continue the Richard A. Brown Memorial Scholarship and the family has also established the Richard & Phyllis Brown Hendrix Scholarship in the amount of $500 toward a post-secondary education in their honor. (see above scholarship)
+Richard & Phyllis Brown Hendrix Scholarship - It was Phyllis's (Brown) Hendrix wish to permanently continue the Richard A. Brown Memorial Scholarship, and the family established the Richard & Phyllis Brown Hendrix Scholarship in the amount of $500 toward a post-secondary education in their honor. (see Richard A. Brown Memorial Scholarship)

 Class of '77 Scholarship - The Lexington Community Foundation administers this $500 annual scholarship that was established by the LHS Class of 1977 in memory of their classmates who have passed away.
-This scholarship is given to any graduating senior who shows qualities of good character, leadership, and academic achievement and has at least one parent who is a graduate of LHS or St. Ann's High School.
+This scholarship is given to any graduating senior who shows qualities of good character, leadership, and academic achievement and has at least one parent or sibling who is a graduate of LHS or St. Ann's High School.

-Ann Crawford Alexander Memorial Scholarship - The Ann Crawford Alexander family has established a scholarship in loving memory of Ann who passed away at the age of 25 after a life-long battle against Cystic Fibrosis.
+Ann Crawford Alexander Memorial Scholarship - The Ann Crawford Alexander family has established a scholarship in loving memory of Ann, who passed away at the age of 25 after a life-long battle against Cystic Fibrosis.
 Ann was a kind and gentle warrior.
 She fought her disease while living a full, productive, and loving life.
-This $1,000 award is given to a LHS graduate or graduating senior who shows qualities of good character, leadership, and Christian faith.
+This $1,000 award is given to an LHS graduate or graduating senior who shows qualities of good character, leadership, and Christian faith.
 They must also demonstrate a desire to help others in their community involvement and/or continuing education endeavors.

 LCF / CCC - Lexington Community Foundation and Central Community College Foundation have jointly established an annual scholarship valued at $600.
-This scholarship will be awarded to a LHS student who plans full-time enrollment at any CCC campus.
+This scholarship will be awarded to an LHS student who plans full-time enrollment at any CCC campus.

 Lexington Community Foundation Annual Scholarship - The Lexington Community Foundation awards TWO annual scholarships valued at $4,000 each.
-Each scholarship will be awarded to a LHS senior who enrolls in any four-year program at a University or College.
+Each scholarship will be awarded to an LHS senior who enrolls in any four-year program at a University or College.

-Lexington Optimist Club Service to Youth Scholarship - 4 year - This $1,000 scholarship is given to any LHS graduating senior that demonstrates service to youth through community involvement, academic achievement, is pursuing a post-secondary education at a four-year college or University and has a relative active in the Lexington Optimist Club.
+Lexington Optimist Club Service to Youth Scholarship - 4 year - This $1,000 scholarship is given to any LHS graduating senior that demonstrates service to youth through community involvement, academic achievement, is pursuing post-secondary education at a four-year college or university, and has a relative active in the Lexington Optimist Club.

 Ruth Edna Reynolds Montgomery Memorial Scholarship - This $500 scholarship will be presented to a senior who is going into the education field or into missionary work.

 Otto & Esther Murdock Scholarship - The family of Otto & Esther Murdock have established a scholarship in honor of their parents.
-The Lexington Community Foundation administers this scholarship fund which awards one $500 scholarship to a LHS graduating senior who enrolls in any of the main University of Nebraska campuses- Lincoln, Omaha, or Kearney.
+The Lexington Community Foundation administers this scholarship fund which awards one $500 scholarship to an LHS graduating senior who enrolls in any of the main University of Nebraska campuses- Lincoln, Omaha, or Kearney.

 Raymond (Ike) Neff Memorial Scholarship - This $500 scholarship consideration will be presented to a senior who is planning to attend any post-secondary school of their choice.

-Ken & Jane Reynolds Family Scholarship - The Reynolds family believed in the importance of a quality education.
-The children of Ken and Jane have created this scholarship in their honor as a means of helping students continue their pursuit of further education that will prepare them for their future career.
-The scholarship is valued at up to $2,000 and will awarded to a LHS graduate or graduating senior who is or will be enrolled in any college, university, community college, or trade school.
+Ken & Jane Reynolds Family Scholarship - The Reynolds family believed in the importance of quality education.
+The children of Ken and Jane have created this scholarship in their honor as a means of helping students continue their pursuit of further education that will prepare them for their future careers.
+The scholarship is valued at up to $2,000 and will be awarded to an LHS graduate or graduating senior who is or will be enrolled in any college, university, community college, or trade school.

 Norman W. & Shirley A. Reynolds Scholarship - Always passionate supporters of Lexington athletics and activities, Norman and Shirley were mainstays at many events during their lifetime.
-This $750 annual scholarship is given to those students who have earned three varsity letters in any sport during their freshman through senior year OR are your year letter winners in band while attending LHS.
+This $750 annual scholarship is given to those students who have earned three varsity letters in any sport during their freshman through senior year OR are four year letter winners in band while attending LHS.

 Athea Roberts Memorial Scholarship - The family of Athea Roberts has established a scholarship in her memory.
 Athea was a longtime, well-known resident of Lexington.
 Education & music were priorities to her, and consequently, she was a very high achiever.
 Athea became the first woman elected to the Lexington Board of Education and was instrumental in promoting the bond issue that led to building the Pershing and Bryan Elementary schools.
 This scholarship fund, created in her honor, will award one $1,000 scholarship to a graduate or graduating senior of LHS.

-June Shubert Memorial Scholarship- The family of June Shubert have established a scholarship through the Lexington Community Foundation in her memory.
+June Shubert Memorial Scholarship- The family of June Shubert has established a scholarship through the Lexington Community Foundation in her memory.
 June was actively involved in the Lexington community and an accomplished educator.
-As a tribute to her, this $500 scholarship is available to any LHS senior planning to pursue a post-secondary education in any career at any institution.
+As a tribute to her, this $500 scholarship is available to any LHS senior planning to pursue post-secondary education in any career at any institution.

 John Soflin Memorial Basketball Scholarship - This $6,000 John Soflin Basketball scholarship was established by friends and family to memorialize the spirit that represents Coach John Soflin.
 Coach Soflin believed that sports were a way to teach young student-athletes about life.
 He believed that sports taught many life lessons - like teamwork, adversity, competition, leadership, and commitment.
 Scholarship recipients must possess the qualities that made Coach Soflin special - qualities he believed in; kindness, caring, sportsmanship, generosity, persistence, servitude, and a positive attitude in all of life that allows the individual to succeed in challenging circumstances.

 Shirley Trautman Memorial Scholarship - Shirley taught in the Lexington school system for over 25 years.
-Her passion was to help students overcome their learning disability and she tutored many students over the years.
+Her passion was to help students overcome their learning disabilities, and she tutored many students over the years.
 She truly loved teaching and her students.
-The family and friends of Shirley Trautman founded this $800 scholarship that is awarded to a LHS graduating senior who has overcome a learning difficulty through assistance in a special education program.
+The family and friends of Shirley Trautman founded this $800 scholarship that is awarded to an LHS graduating senior who has overcome a learning difficulty through assistance in a special education program.

 Mark & Vera Turner Scholarship - Lexington Community Foundation will award four $500 scholarships each year from the Mark & Vera Turner Scholarship Fund.
-Any LHS graduate who is currently enrolled as a collegiate sophomore, junior, senior, or a graduate student at any university, college, community college or trade school within the State of Nebraska.
+Any LHS graduate who is currently enrolled as a collegiate sophomore, junior, senior, or graduate student at any university, college, community college, or trade school within the State of Nebraska.

-Wightman Scholarship's - Two scholarships valued at up to $2,000 will be awarded.
-The John & Jan Wightman Scholarship and the Bryon & Bessie Wightman Memorial Scholarship.
+Wightman Scholarships - Two scholarships valued at up to $2,000 will be awarded.
+The John & Jan Wightman Scholarship and the Byron & Bessie Wightman Memorial Scholarship.
 Eligible applicants will be entering their sophomore or junior year and must have completed at least 30 hours of college with a 3.2 GPA or higher at any accredited four-year college within or outside the State of Nebraska.
 Preference will be given to (1) a demonstrated interest in teaching in Lexington's dual-language elementary program; (2) an interest in a career in public service with a demonstrated history of volunteerism; or (3) who has received a freshman Foundation Scholarship.